Kevalpatel012/Music-react-player/README.md

 # Music-React-Player

-Music player built using react and JavaScript, plays a collection of copy free written music from chillhop.com to play from.
-Has a modern UI design, as well as a simple interface thats easy to use.
+Music player that apply's a modern UI design, as well as a simple interface thats easy to use.
+Built using react and JavaScript, plays a collection of copy free written music from chillhop.com.
+Comes with a pause/play button as well as a volume scroller and a
 ![Alt Text](animation1.gif)